Common Eider

 French: Eider à duvet

-Frequently Asked Questions About the Common Eider
+Questions Guests Ask About Common Eider

 The common eider duck is widespread across the Arctic, where it consistently breeds near the coast and frequently on small islands.
 With Albatros Expeditions, you can see a common eider flying in destinations from Canada and Greenland to Iceland, Svalbard, and northern Europe!

 The common eider drake (male) in summer has a black stomach, tail, and wing tips, a white back, cream-coloured breast, and a large bright green nape, while the head is white with a black cap and a yellowish-green, wedge-shaped beak.
-In contrast, the female common eider is mainly brown with numerous small black spots, a narrow white wing band, and a light tip to the beak.
+In contrast, the female is mainly brown with numerous small black spots, a narrow white wing band, and a light tip to the beak.

 As an expert diving duck that usually feeds on the seabed, the common eider's diet consists mainly of animals such as crustaceans, snails, and especially mussels.